 There are two designated parking areas on Calle Azalea behind the fresh food market on Avenida Vivar Tellez.
-One is free, the other is paid.
+Both are blue zones, costing 35cents per half an hour.
 This parking is a good option for the historic centre of Velez, too, as it’s less than a 10-minute walk into Plaza San Francisco.

 For the Maria Zambrano Park & West of the Town

 Calle Pozancon is a large parking area with good access to the A-356 and Maria Zambrano Park.
 Again this is controlled by the Amivel association with a minimal charge.
 All around the edge of Maria Zambrano Park there’s free parking and usually lots of space.
+Slowly this area is becoming a blue zone which means 35 cents per hour.
 The heart of the historic centre (Plaza San Francisco) is approximately a 10-15 minute walk from Maria Zambrano park.

 For Velez New Town

 At either end of the main shopping streets, Camino de Malaga and Calle Canalejas, there are paid parking areas.
 One is on the Camino de Malaga next to the San Antonio de Padua Church and the second is next to the bus station near the Mercado de Mayoristas at the end of Calle Parque de Andalucia.
 Both charge 0.35 cents for half an hour.

 For the South of the Town – New Flats and Thursday Market